 Are you feeling the effects of spring?
 In Ayurveda, spring is the season for balancing Kapha.
 All the Kapha energy we accumulated during winter when we were resting and rebuilding our body for a new working season (ahey, extra pounds), is now starting to aggravate and wants to come out.
 Resulting in colds, stuffy or runny nose, sneezing, watery eyes and seasonal allergies.

-If you are feeling low energy, brain fog, and have frequent colds your Kapha is probably out of balance.
+If you are feeling low energy, brain fog, and have frequent colds your Kapha might be out of balance.
 It’s very normal to be affected like this by the seasons but it doesn’t mean there’s nothing you can do!

 Start with gentle exercising

-A daily walk, a minute of rope skipping,… Whatever your starting point is, increase your activity level.
+A daily 15 minute walk, a minute of rope skipping, dancing it out on your favourite song… Whatever your starting point is, increase your activity level.
 Aim to break a mild sweat at least once a day.